UMMS-Biocore/dolphin/docs/debrowser/deseq.rst

 created with your DE data can be a hassle as well as time consuming.
 The Differential Expression Browser uses DESeq2 coupled with shiny to produce real-time changes within your plot queries and allows for interactive browsing of your DESeq results.
-In addition to DESeq analyzation, DEBrowser also offers a variety of other analyzation plots and tools to help visualize your data even further.
+In addition to DESeq analysis, DEBrowser also offers a variety of other plots and analysis tools to help visualize your data even further.